6 Mandatory Protocols for Using GitHub Copilot in Technical Work

 - main files/functions affected

-- major decisions and trade-offs
+- major decisions and trade-offs made

 - step-by-step description of how the code works